mroth/pullcrusher/README.md

 ### GitHub Credentials
-The first time you run pullcrusher, it will ask for your GitHub username and password to obtain a oAuth token (or possibly just your password, if it can locate your Github username in your git configuration).
+The first time you run pullcrusher, it will ask for your GitHub username and password to obtain a oAuth token (or possibly just your password, if it can locate your GitHub username in your git configuration).
 This is totally cool and awesome, but if you don't want that token on your hard drive for any reason, its located at `~/.config/pullcrusher.yml`.

-We use this so we can use the Github API to handle forking repositories.
+We use this so we can use the GitHub API to handle forking repositories.

 ## Contributing